pepyatka/pepyatka-server/README.md

     from:username (search by username)
     AND
     OR
+    ' ' - It's whitespace

 If you write word without keyword, it means that elasticSearch will search in post's and comment's bodies.

-Example:  this AND intitle:that OR incomment:blabla AND from:user
+Example:  this AND intitle:that OR incomment:blabla from:user
 ElasticSearch will return you posts which contain 'that' in post's body and 'this' in post's or comment's body.
 And, it will return posts which contain 'blabla' in comment's body and written by 'user'.